bookingactivities/booking-activities/readme.txt

 * Fix - Incorrect display of ID column in backend list table on mobile
 * Fix - WC order status may be Completed unexpectedly in some cases involving non-booking products
 * Fix - Invalid group ID error may appear in groups of events dialog in calendar editor
+* Fix - Group categories "All" option was not selected in form editor calendar settings dialog
+* Fix - Possible undesired scroll when closing group selection dialog after navigating the calendar
 * Dev - Standardize dialogs JS and CSS
 * Dev - No longer generate id in html fields (with random number) if not provided
 * Dev - Change LONGTEXT to TEXT or MEDIUMTEXT db column definition, and remove useless numeric type attributes